erickarugu/100-days-of-code/log.md

  - "How to Crack the Google Season of Docs Application Process for 2020" by Edidiong Asikpo on freeCodeCamp
  - "Open Source contributions: A catalyst for growth." by Edidiong Asikpo
  - "GSOD Project Report: Modernize (rewrite) the VLC user documentation" by Edidiong Asikpo on medium

+### Day 55: May 16 Saturday

+**Objectives:**

+ - Continue with Angular Firebase Practice

+**Today:**

+Continued playing with Angular Firebase implementation.
+Designed a mini app to start working on using Angular and Firebase.

+**Articles:**

+"How I got my first job as a junior developer at 40+ of age after 6 months?" by Luc_C on DEV.to

+"Why I fell in love with tailwindcss" by Martin Beierling on DEV.to